 "natural" performers of all ages and backgrounds nationally and

-Her plays often feature cross-cultural collaborations and the merging of diverse art forms and styles of storytelling, poetry, dance, film and music.
-Her style can best be described as absurdist, surreal and mythic with an "idiosyncratic" sense of humour and "insight into human relationships."
+Her plays often featured cross-cultural collaborations and the merging of diverse art forms and styles of storytelling, poetry, dance, film and music.
+Her style could best be described as absurdist, surreal and mythic with an "idiosyncratic" sense of humour and "insight into human relationships."

 Plays produced with The Elements World Theatre include:

 Messages From A Mental Institution with a short film was invited to premiere in New York City as part of The Dream Up Festival of Off Off Broadway venue, Theatre for the New City.

 Lockerbie--Lost Voices, three week run on Edinburgh Festival Fringe, Scottish Storytelling Centre and Scotland tour ("a stunning piece of theatre, " "powerful writing and powerful performance")

 Theseus and the Minotaur -- A Love Story with Flamenco dance and music (Scottish Storytelling Centre and Edinburgh Fringe).

 The Old Woman Who Lived in A... with original music (Scottish Storytelling Centre and Edinburgh Fringe)